 Population & Family Health

-The PFHS aims to provide up-to-date information on reproduction, family planning, child and infant mortality, child nutrition, maternal and child health as well as data on the knowledge extent about the HIV / AIDS and associated behavior in addition to domestic violence and early childhood development.
+The JPFHS 2023 aims to provide up-to-date information on fertility, family planning, child and infant mortality, child feeding practice, and maternal and child health.
+In addition, the JPFHS 2023 provides data related to the level of awareness about the virus that causes AIDS and the related behavior, domestic violence, and early childhood development.

 - Characteristics of the Respondents